MRI Technologist Programs

 Licensing & Certification for MRI Techs

-Once certified by the ARRT, MRI techs become Registered Technologists (RTs) and are required to complete continuing education courses every two years to maintain their status with ARRT.
-As of June 2023, all students applying for certification from ARRT must have earned an associate degree, baccalaureate degree, or a graduate degree from a program or institution on the ARRT-approved accreditation list.
+Once certified by the ARRT, MRI techs become Registered Technologists (RTs) and must complete continuing education courses every two years to maintain their status with ARRT.
+As of March 2022, all students applying for certification from ARRT must have earned an associate degree, baccalaureate degree, or a graduate degree from a program or institution on the ARRT-approved accreditation list.
 More information on registering for certification and continuing education is available on the ARRT website.

 Certification is also available from the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT).
 The American College of Radiology (ACR) has recognized this certification as being on par with the ARRT certification since 2008 and acceptable for finding employment as an MRI tech.